tyl/mongodbcontainer-addon/README.md

 Any `MongoContainer` instance is bound to the given (optional) Spring `Criteria`.
 As such, the container contents always reflect these constraints; therefore, the MongoContainer **does not** implement interfaces or methods that imply violating this rule.
 For instance:

+- Data is loaded *lazily* into pages.
+In order to ensure a low memory usage, only the ObjectIds are kept, actual data is loaded on demand.
 - Properties cannot be added or removed on the container; if you want to change the list of columns, do so at build-time.
 - `Container.Sortable` is not implemented.
 If you want to sort a query, use `Builder.sortedBy(Sort)`
 - As seen above, it is not possible to change a `BufferedMongoContainer` to a non-buffered container using `.setBuffered()`